EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 If the access token is valid, the RS proceeds as follows.

-The RS checks whether it is already storing the authentication credential of C, namely AUTH\_CRED\_C, specified as pop-key in the access token by value or reference.
+The RS checks whether it is already storing the authentication credential of C, namely AUTH\_CRED\_C, specified as PoP-key in the access token by value or reference.
 In such a case, the RS stores the access token and MUST reply to the POST request with a 2.01 (Created) response.

 Otherwise, the RS retrieves AUTH\_CRED\_C, e.g., from the access token if the authentication credential is specified therein by value, or from a further trusted source pointed to by the AUTH\_CRED\_C identifier included in the access token.
 After that, the RS validates the actual AUTH\_CRED\_C.
 In case of successful validation, the RS stores AUTH\_CRED\_C as a valid authentication credential.
 Then, the RS stores the access token and MUST reply to the POST request with a 2.01 (Created) response.